Common buzzard: Mammals

 The other significant mammalian prey type is insectivores, among which more than 20 species are known to be taken by this species, including nearly all the species of shrew, mole and hedgehog found in Europe.
-Moles are taken particularly often among this order, since as is the case with "vole-holes", buzzard probably tend to watch molehills in fields for activity and dive quickly from their perch when one of the subterranean mammals pops up.
+Moles are taken particularly often among this order, since as is the case with "vole-holes", buzzards probably tend to watch molehills in fields for activity and dive quickly from their perch when one of the subterranean mammals pops up.
 The most widely found mole in the buzzard's northern range is the 98 g European mole (Talpa europaea) and this is one of the more important non-rodent prey items for the species.
 This species was present in 55% of 101 remains in Glen Urquhart, Scotland and was the second most common prey species (18.6%) in 606 prey items in Slovakia.
 In Bari, Italy, the Roman mole (Talpa romana), of similar size to the European species, was the leading identified mammalian prey, making up 10.7% of the diet.
-The full size range of insectivores may be taken by buzzards, ranging from the world's smallest mammal (by weight), the 1.8 g Etruscan shrew (Suncus etruscus) to arguably the heaviest insectivore, the 800 g European hedgehog (Erinaceus europaeus).
-Mammalian prey for common buzzards other than rodents, insectivores and lagomorphs is rarely taken.
-Occasionally, some weasels (including polecats) and perhaps martens might be attacked by buzzards, more likely the more powerful female buzzard since such prey is potentially dangerous and of similar size to a buzzard itself.
+The full-size range of insectivores may be taken by buzzards, ranging from the world's smallest mammal (by weight), the 1.8 g Etruscan shrew (Suncus etruscus) to arguably the heaviest insectivore, the 800 g European hedgehog (Erinaceus europaeus).
+Mammalian prey for common buzzards other than rodents, insectivores, and lagomorphs is rarely taken.
+Occasionally, some weasels such as least weasel (Mustela nivalis) and stoat (Mustela erminea) are taken, and remains of young pine martens (Martes martes) and adult european polecats (Mustela putorius) was found in buzzard nest.
 Numerous larger mammals, including medium-sized carnivores such as dogs, cats and foxes and various ungulates, are sometimes eaten as carrion by buzzards, mainly during lean winter months.
 Still-borns of deer are also visited with some frequency.